gabriel-kasten/portfolio/README.md

 # TODO:

 1. Finish the Projects section
+2. Made it responsive 🤓
-2. Clen the CSS
+3. Clean the CSS
-3. Add hover and animations
+4. Add hover and animations